verifa/terraplate/README.md

 Terraplate traverses up and down from the working directory detecting Terraplate files ("Terrafiles" for short), treating the Terrafiles without nested Terrafiles as [Root Modules](https://www.terraform.io/language/modules#the-root-module).

 Terraplate builds Terraform files based on your provided Terraform templates (using the Go Templating engine).
-Define your Terraform configs once, and use Go Templates to substitue the values based on the different root modules.
+Define your Terraform configs once, and use Go Templates to substitute the values based on the different root modules.

 The built files are completely normal Terraform files, that should be checked into Git and can be run either via the `terraform` CLI, [Terraform Cloud](https://www.terraform.io/cloud), or using the `terraplate` CLI.